morlandi/django-ajax-datatable/README.rst

 Demo site
 ---------

-A demo site is available at: http://django-ajax-datatable-demo.brainstorm.it/tracks/
+A demo site is available at: http://django-ajax-datatable-demo.brainstorm.it/tracks/.

+The full source code is in the `example` folder of this package.

 Installation
 ------------